KeeganBruer/javadoc-generator/README.md

 [![Version](https://vsmarketplacebadges.dev/version-short/KeeganBruer.javadoc-generator.png)](https://marketplace.visualstudio.com/items?itemName=KeeganBruer.javadoc-generator)
 [![Installs](https://vsmarketplacebadges.dev/installs-short/KeeganBruer.javadoc-generator.png)](https://marketplace.visualstudio.com/items?itemName=KeeganBruer.javadoc-generator)

 Javadoc Generator is an extension to VSCode that wraps the commandline javadoc compiler.
-To use just open any .java file and run the generator.
-The generator will then scan the rest of the project and generate a javadoc for the project.
+I wrote this in highschool and was originally created to fill my own needs for quickly creating a javadoc.
+But after over 25k downloads, I decided to rebuild this extension with better error reporting and transparent configuration.

 ## Disclaimer
 This project has not been actively maintained.
-I plan to rebuild in 2024, so stay tuned if your interested in a complete overhaul to the extension.
+I am rebuilding it from scratch, so stay tuned if your interested in a complete overhaul to the extension.
 Get excited for Version 3!
 I've graduated university so this rebuild should improve many of the issues that have been reported.

 ## Usage
 You will first need a JDG Config file.
 You can get one by clicking on your project folder and clicking "JDG: Initialize Config file".